-Greek Meatball with Zucchini (Recipe)
+Greek Meatballs with Zucchini (Recipe)

 It's a nice tip if you're low carb, gluten free, or just want to eat more vegetables.
 But in the One Straw kitchen we use zucchini in meatballs because it's delicious.
-And abundant!

 One of our favorite recipes is included below, but the substitution is easily made for any recipe.
-As a rule of thumb, for every 1 lb of ground meat use one really big handful (about 1 C) of grated zucchini, lightly squeezed.
+As a rule of thumb, for every 1 lb of ground meat use one really big handful (about 1 C) of grated zucchini, squeezed.
 Omit the bread/crackers and water/milk called for in the recipe.

 Greek Meatball Recipe

-- 1 lb ground beef, and/or ground pork (we often make a triple batch with 2 lbs beef and 1 lb pork)
+1 lb ground beef and/or ground pork (we often make a triple batch with 2 lbs beef and 1 lb pork)

-- 1 C grated zucchini, squeezed
+1 C grated zucchini, measured and then squeeze

 1/2 C onion, chopped fine

-- 1 tsp salt
+1 tsp salt

-- 1 tsp pepper
+1 tsp pepper

-- 1 tsp garlic
+1 tsp garlic

-- 1 tsp fresh oregano (1/2 tsp dry)
+1 tsp fresh oregano (1/2 tsp dry)

-- 1/4 tsp each cumin, cinnamon and coriander
+1/4 tsp each cumin, cinnamon and coriander

-Garnish for Meatballs (highly recommended!)
+Garnish for Meatballs